escidoc/escidoc-core-admin/doc/readme.txt

 1.)
 Migration of the eSciDocCore database
 -----------------------------------------

-Migration to 1.2
+Migration of 1.0 -> 1.1

-There were several changes to the eSciDocCore database between earlier releases and 1.2.
+There were several changes to the eSciDocCore database between release 1.0 and 1.1.
 To start the migration process the following tasks are necessary:

 	1.)
 Stop eSciDoc (at least eSciDocCore)
 	2.)
 Install new Software (see installation document)